gwankyun/CMake/Help/manual/cmake-presets.7.rst

   (which may not be an empty string), and the value is either ``null`` or a string representing the value of the variable.
 Each variable is set regardless of whether or not a value was given to it by the process's environment.
-This field supports `macro expansion`_, and environment variables in this map may reference each other, and may be listed in any order, as long as such references do not cause a cycle (for example, if ``ENV_1`` is ``$env{ENV_2}``, ``ENV_2`` may not be ``$env{ENV_1}``.)
+This field supports `宏扩展`_, and environment variables in this map may reference each other, and may be listed in any order, as long as such references do not cause a cycle (for example, if ``ENV_1`` is ``$env{ENV_2}``, ``ENV_2`` may not be ``$env{ENV_1}``.)